Header Graphic

 Crime is a significant concern in Costa Rica, and it has steadily increased over the past few years.
 While the vast majority of visitors do not become victims of crime, all are potential targets for criminals.
 Petty theft crimes remain the main problem, although armed robberies have been known to occur even in broad daylight.
 The majority of crime and safety threats to U.S. official and private communities are acts of theft.
 Thefts are very common in highly populated and tourist areas.
 Types of theft that commonly occur are vehicle burglaries, smash-and-grabs, home robberies, pickpocketing, mugging, and purse/wallet snatching.
 Serious crimes against visitors (armed robberies, sexual assaults, murders), although less frequent, do occur.

-Be sure to exercise caution, as you would anywhere in the world – just because the crime rate seems low does not mean it is non-existent.
+Be sure to exercise caution, as you would anywhere in the world.
 For general information about appropriate measures travelers can take to protect themselves in an overseas environment, see the U. S. Department of State’s pamphlet A Safe Trip Abroad.

 In a late August 2011 interview with Sharon Campbell, the British Ambassador to Costa Rica and her husband Chris Campbell, the British Ambassador to Nicaragua who is based in Costa Rica, he said: